TIPS & FAQs

 Q. After trying them, if they're not for me, may I return for a refund?

 A. Yes.
 Your happiness is 100% guaranteed.
 Try them out for a ride.
-If they don’t suit your needs, send us an email.
+If they don’t suit your needs, send us an email for a refund.

 I want my customers to be comfortable with this Innovation in Equestrian Sport.
 We go by the honor system here.